manavdesai/Python_spring2017/Final/README.md

 In this analysis, I have integrated the facts related to a batsman and how it relates to his performance.
 Considering the number of runs scored by the batsman, his performance has been tracked over the years.
 The number of FOURS and SIXES hit by a batsman is analyzed and also to consider the number of dot balls given by batsman.
 ### Analysis 1.1 : Top Run scorers
+Using deliveries.csv, integrated all the runs by the batsmen and displayed top 10 of them.
 #### Code
 ```python
 runs_df = df_deliveries.groupby('batsman')['batsman_runs'].agg('sum').reset_index().sort_values(by='batsman_runs', ascending=False).reset_index(drop=True)